MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 Financial freedom simply means you have freedom in your finances (duh).
 That you do not depend on your next pay-check and that your budget does not limit you from doing what you want.
 Simple enough.
 But the broader financial freedom idea (or [FIRE][FIRE] movement) is a set of beliefs about how to improve your relationship with money, income, and expenses.
 It is a lifestyle.

-The FIRE (Financial Independence, Retire Early) lifestyle is about gaining financial independence and then retiring once that independence is reached.
-Often much earlier than usual.
+The Financial Independence, Retire Early (FIRE) lifestyle is about gaining financial independence and retiring once that is reached.
+To goal is to retire much earlier than usual.
 And the way to do this is by saving a much higher percentage of your income and investing those savings.[^fn-fire-wiki]

 [^fn-fire-wiki]: Read the [Wikipedia entry for FIRE][FIRE] for a good introduction to the main ideas.

 But a lifestyle is more than just saving 50%+ of your income and investing that in index funds.
 And as I learned more it quickly became apparent that the FIRE ideas are indeed more holistic.
 I can recommend [Getting Rich: from Zero to Hero in One Blog Post](https://www.mrmoneymustache.com/2013/02/22/getting-rich-from-zero-to-hero-in-one-blog-post/), [Manifesto][early-retirement-extreme-manifesto] and [Can I retire young?][can-i-retire-young] for a feel of what this lifestyle is about.
-I should note that these are just some ideas from two bloggers and there are most likely many other views.
+I should note that these are just some ideas from two bloggers and there are likely many other views.
 This is just what I stumbled upon that connected with me.

 [can-i-retire-young]: http://earlyretirementextreme.com/can-i-retire-young.html
 [early-retirement-extreme-manifesto]: http://earlyretirementextreme.com/manifesto.html